 Goats for Sale

-Our kids are registerable with the ADGA, and depending on their parents, they may also be registerable with the AGS.
+Our kids are all registered with the American Dairy Goat Association before they leave our farm.
 All of them come from excellent milking lines, with many awards for conformation and performance in their pedigrees.

 Adult Goats for Sale

 We have no adult goats for sale at this time.

 – All goats purchased from Liberty Farm are able to be registered with the American Dairy Goat Association; those that are also eligible for the American Goat Society registration will come with that paperwork as well.

 – All goats are sold healthy, clean, and well cared for, and we expect the same once they reach their new home.

 – Your kid will be dam raised, and supplemented with bottle feeding so you’ll get cuddly little ones who will grow to be friendly, easy-to-handle goats.
 We do not typically release any of our babies until they are 8 weeks old.
 We do make arrangements for bottle babies for 4H projects, etc., but we do not sell single goat kids.

 – All goats must be sold to a home/farm with other goats, or you must purchase a pair.
 Goats are herd animals and need a goat buddy.

 – Your kid will be dewormed and have their ear tattoo to conform to their registration papers, as well as being disbudded if not polled.